Tuesday, 8 October 2019

 It's not surprising because the soup is rich, thick and satisfying - a bowlful will suffice for supper - and Ireland has plenty of smoked fish.

-67's version is based on Smoked Haddock and is almost free of dairy.
+67's version is based on Smoked Haddock and is almost free of dairy (there's a dairy-free option).
 It's gorgeously flavourful, velvety, smooth and satisfying.

 Low-Dairy 'Cream of Haddock' Soup is modelled on what chefs call a veloute -- a rich soup based on chicken, veal or fish stock with butter, flour and plenty of cream.
 Veloutes usually appear on high-end menus; they're considered rather sophisticated, with expensive ingredients adding a touch of luxury.

-67's version is healthier -- it has no cream or flour and only a tiny amount of butter but is still richly textured and thrillingly tasty.
+67's version puts the emphasis on health -- it has no cream or flour and only a tiny amount of butter but is still richly textured and thrillingly tasty.

 The soup will impress when entertaining, ideally served piping hot in small cups.
-Or it makes a lovely first course for a special lunch or dinner.
-It will also serve as a light main course.
+Or it makes a lovely first course for a special lunch or dinner, or as a light main course.

 It's one of the blog's more popular choices, appearing on page views time and again throughout the year.